 Food and drink

-Real ales: Sharp's Doom Bar, Brakspear, Hobgoblin, guest ales
+Real ales available: Sharp's Doom Bar, Brakspear, Hobgoblin, guest ales